“This is how you wash a lunch box!” I scream.

 It was the frustration of the repetition of this morning ritual.
 The fact that once again I had a sick kid at home and I had to cancel plans.
 It was the seven-year-old’s ongoing mesenteric adenitis and the nine-year-old’s ongoing tonsillitis and the sheer

-And the feeling that I didn’t sign up for this exhaustion, mixed with the thought that the dreams in my heart and the person I want to be are being crushed under loads and loads and loads of
+And the feeling that I didn’t sign up for this exhaustion, mixed with the thought that the dreams in my heart and the person I want to be are being crushed under loads and loads and loads of semi-damp washing.

 And then the guilt I feel for feeling resentful.
 This beautiful gift of time I’ve been given.
 Time to wander slowly to the park and watch Peter Rabbit in my pyjamas at midday with a five-year-old who thinks I’m the most incredible person in the world.
 Time to discover a new career path and time to get a masters degree.

 I’m not ungrateful.
 I’m not.